Varatharajah Thurairajah: Awards and recognition

-Thurairajah was a finalist for the Robert Burns Humanitarian Award in 2021.
-Ilankai Tamil Sangam USA, on behalf of the Tamil American Community, awarded its highest recognition award of "Lifetime Service Award" in 2017 for his courageous service to humanity and for his acts of valor in the face of oppression, intimidation, and violence.

-His memoir, titled "A Note from The No Fire Zone" and written by Kass Ghayouri, was published in May 2019.

-His biography, titled "Untold Truth of Tamil Genocide," was written by Raji Patterson and published in 2021.

-In 2020, Varatharajah starred in "The Lamp of Truth", a film based on his war zone experiences and produced by White Conch Studios.

-He gave several media interviews, most notably for Channel 4, BBC, and Aljazeera.
+Thurairajah was a finalist for the Robert Burns Humanitarian Award in 2021 and received the Lifetime Service Award from Ilankai Tamil Sangam USA in 2017.
+His memoir, A Note from the No Fire Zone, written by Kass Ghayouri, was published in 2019, and a biography, Untold Truth of Tamil Genocide, written by Raji Patterson, was published in 2021.
+In 2020, he appeared in The Lamp of Truth, a film based on his war zone experiences.
+He has given media interviews to outlets including Channel 4, BBC, and Al Jazeera.
 He was nominated for the Nobel Peace Prize.